 - Facebook is FREE.
 There are no annual hosting fees.

 I have a business page.
 Admittedly I need to do a better job at updating it, but my business is growing despite that.
 People read my business page to learn more about Orchard View Color.
-I link to it when introducing myself to prospective clients, but new business has never come to me through my business page.
+I Link describes a graphic asset file that is placed in a layout application without being embedded in...
+More to it when introducing myself to prospective clients, but new business has never come to me through my business page.
 On the contrary, many new projects have come my way as a direct result of what I share on my personal Facebook page.

 As I previously stated, it is not possible to separate who I am personally from the identity of Orchard View Color.
 Keeping two accounts updated is challenging.
 I see the same challenges faced by my colleagues who’s business and personal pages are so similar that I often forget which is which.
 I’ve chosen to use my business page more like a portfolio where I post recent work and business accomplishments.
 My personal page updates are more personal, but always conscious of potential clients in the audience.